FredericRP/GenericSingleton/README.md

 It allows also any script to access this one wihout requiring a manual link between the two.

 This one is a generic Singleton that allows you to inherit from it from your class to access its instance with the static Instance property.
+There are two singleton:
+- Singleton<T> that inherits from MonoBehaviour
+- SimpleSingleton that does not

 ## Usage